 Sleepy.
 Quiet.
 Low-key.
-That’s how the beach town of Zihuatanejo, Mexico, is often described.
-Perfect!
+That’s how the Mexican beach town of Zihuatanejo is often described.

-If you’re planning a Mexico beach vacay to Zihuatanejo, here’s all you need to know about the beaches in Zihuatanejo and neighboring Ixtapa beaches.
+If you’re traveling to Zihuatanejo for a sun-soaked Mexico vacation, here’s all you need to know about the beaches in Zihuatanejo and neighboring Ixtapa beaches.

 First, though, it helps to know a little about the general area.